edwinekyang/srpms/docs/Deployment.md

 }
 ```

-[Refer to here](http://masnun.com/2016/04/20/django-rest-framework-remember-to-disable-web-browsable-api-in-production.html) for the reason of doing so.
+[Refer here](http://masnun.com/2016/04/20/django-rest-framework-remember-to-disable-web-browsable-api-in-production.html) for the reason of doing so.

 # CI/CD